harlan-zw/harlanzw.com/content/posts/build-unlighthouse.md

 ![Trending down Google Search Console](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/n4ajn7qv5iir7kmido0p.png)

 Isolating the reason for the falling page rank wasn't easy.
-The site had issues, but what was causing the free fall.
-There was no way to know.
+The site had issues, but what was causing the free fall?
+There was no easy way to know.

 To diagnose the issue, I used Google Lighthouse.
-I went through all pages of the site, fixing all reported issues.
+I went through all pages of the site, noticing quite a number of issues.
+I spent a couple of days fixing them all up and improving the general performance of the site.

 What happened next?
 Things started turning around.
 I was able to invert the graph.
 Organic growth doubled in the next few months.
 Happy client.